CryptoLabInc/deb/README.md

 - Secret-key generation and management
 - Encryption and decryption operations
 - Evaluation(public)-key generation and management
-- Serialization support for encrypted objects
+- Serialization support for encrypted objects and keys

 ## Build